tytydraco/yessleep/out/My_kidnapper_didnt_hurt_me_or_demand_a_ransom_He_needed_me_for_something_far_worse.md

 Eighteen hours, five minutes, and twenty-one seconds left; then I get to go home.

-The engine growled as we started up an incline, curling around a mountainside road with a concerning lack of guardrails.
+The sedan growled as we started up an incline, curling around a mountainside road with a concerning lack of guardrails.
 The estate stood at the small mountain’s apex, looming at the edge of a plateau that overlooked the interstate.
 The architecture was sleek and avant-garde, a conglomeration of chrome rectangles stuck together in the vague shape of a house.
 A large cylinder stood in front, angled towards the sky.
 The property was encircled by an imposing steel picket fence.
 Circular bulbs adorned the barrier, casting sickly light that struggled to beat back the darkness.

 David pulled up to the gate, rolled down the window, and tapped his wallet against a sensor.
 The entrance slid apart.
 I surveyed the grounds.
 It looked like some bizarre mixture of modern art and a war zone.
 An assortment of standing mirrors lay strewn across the lawn.
 At least a hundred, maybe more.
 They were positioned equally apart from one another, and nearly all of them were shattered.
 Fine glass shards blanketed the grass like hail that refused to melt.